bee-hive/VentRL/README.md

 # VentRL
-This repository comprises work on an RL approach to weaning of mechanical ventilation in ICU, based on [this paper](https://arxiv.org/abs/1704.06300).
+This repository comprises researchwork on an RL approach to weaning of mechanical ventilation in ICU, based on [this paper](https://arxiv.org/abs/1704.06300).

 ## Data
 The code assumes access to the MIMIC-III database: https://mimic.physionet.org/.
 To run the project from the included files, a local postgres SQL server must be installed and the MIMIC-III database must be set up as described in https://github.com/MIT-LCP/mimic-code/tree/master/buildmimic.